scottwwhitman/pwr-hr-auth/README.md

 ![image](http://i.giphy.com/qJceo2EleGgMM.gif)

-Just playing, we are going to build a simple auth app in rails together for our review!
-With group projects just around the corner... we are going to practice our pair programming skills!
-WOOHOO!
-If you and your partner get stuck, feel free to checkout my solution branch.
+Just playing, we are going to build a simple auth app in rails together for our review and we are going to debug things!
+With group projects just around the corner... we are going to practice our pair programming skills! **WOOHOO!** If you and your partner get stuck, feel free to checkout my solution branch.

+For the debugging part of this power hour, there is a debugger branch, be sure to switch to that branch and fix the bugs using debugger to set breakpoints.
+Bonus points for those who use pry.

 ![image](http://i.giphy.com/29STNDDGjNYic.gif)